 Given the dynamic nature of these issues, the fund intends to provide grants on a rolling basis to ensure dollars are deployed in the community quickly and responsively.
-Active fundraising is underway, which we hope will enable multiple rounds of support as the community needs and challenges evolve, and as we gain greater clarity about these crises.
+Active fundraising is underway to enable multiple rounds of support as community needs and challenges evolve, and as we gain greater clarity about these crises.
 Applicants who have been awarded a COVID-19-related Community Response Fund for Nonprofits grant will be eligible to apply for additional funding under the expanded diversity, equity and inclusion initiative.

 Examples of potential diversity, equity and inclusion grants include but are not limited to:

-- Storytelling initiatives to help understand marginalized experiences
+- Storytelling initiatives to increase understanding of marginalized experiences

 - Systems change approaches to address racial inequities